Selim Ibraimi -(CSSD)

 The Other Challenges of Undemocratic Russia

-However, in consequence, in many cases, the foreign policy of Russia has demanded an equal treatment as strong partner in international affairs.In recent years Russia is looking for new expansion of the energy power in regional and global scale, with a possibility of projecting geopolitical power especially in Europe, Caucasus, Central Asia and the Balkans.
+However, in consequence, in many cases, the foreign policy of Russia has demanded equal treatment as a strong partner in international affairs.
+In recent years, Russia has been looking for new expansion of its energy power on a regional and global scale, with a possibility of projecting geopolitical power, especially in Europe, the Caucasus, Central Asia, and the Balkans.

-From this point we can say that the post communist democratic development has been very painfuland very slow in some countries of Eastern and Southern Europe, but more so than in Russia itself (Politkovskaya, 2004).
+From this point, we can say that the post communist democratic development has been very painful and very slow in some countries of Eastern and Southern Europe, but more so than in Russia itself (Politkovskaya, 2004).